-The survey of the natural sciences section of the American DAT is a 100 question test completed over a 90 minute time period.
+The survey of the natural sciences section of the American DAT is a 100-question test completed over a 90-minute time period.
 Most topics covered in this section are representative of what undergraduate university students will learn in their 1st-year biology and chemistry courses as well as what they learn in 2nd-year organic chemistry.
 Practice questions for both biology, chemistry and organic chemistry can be found at these links.
-A full list of topics on this test, which has been taken directly from the ADA website, include:
+A full list of topics on this test, which has been taken directly from the ADA website, includes:

 Biology (40 questions)

 - Cell and Molecular Biology: the origin of life, cell metabolism (including photosynthesis/enzymology), cellular processes, thermodynamics, organelle structure and function, mitosis/meiosis, cell structure, experimental cell biology, biomolecules, and integrated relationships